Fermionic Matrix Product Operators and Topological Phases of Matter: Algebra of f MPOs and fusion

+where $\Delta_a=Y$ or $\Delta_a=\Lambda$ depending on $a$ being a Majorana or non-Majorana fMPO.
+This family forms a closed algebra if

-Furthermore since the product of two Majorana fMPOs is non Majorana, and the product of a Majorana and non Majorana fMPO is again Majorana, the fMPO algebra has an additional $\ZT$-graded structure.
+where $N_{ab}^c$ have to be integers because they result from the canonical decomposition of the left hand side.
+Furthermore, in the case of TI fMPOs, the fMPO algebra has an additional $\ZT$-graded structure.
+The product of two TI Majorana fMPOs is non Majorana, and the product of a Majorana and non Majorana TI fMPO is again Majorana, because of the one-to-one correspondence between fMPO type and the global fermion parity of the TI operator $O_a^L$.
+We remark that this no longer holds in the case of antiperiodic boundary conditions\cite{bultinck2017fermionic,aasen2017fermion}.